 Shopping and Storage

-A ripe avocado should give significantly to the touch, but not be mushy.
+A ripe avocado should give significantly to the touch, but should not be mushy.
 An impression made by pressing firmly with your fingers should stay in the flesh.
 On a Hass avocado (the most common variety), the skin should be dark brown and pebbly, not green.
-Other varieties of seasonal avocados, like the smooth-skinned, crisper fleshed Fuerte may still be bright green when ripe.
+Other, seasonal varieties of avocados, like the smooth-skinned, crisp-fleshed Fuerte, may still be bright green when ripe.

-Unripe avocados should be stored at room temperature in a fruit basket until fully ripened.
-To hasten their ripening, place them in a brown paper bag.
-This will concentrate the ethylene gas naturally released by them which is used as a signal to ripen.
-Adding a banana or an apple or two to the bag will also hasten the ripening process, as those fruits also produce ethylene.
+Unripe avocados should be stored at room temperature, in a fruit basket, until fully ripened.
+To hasten their ripening, place them in a brown paper bag; this will concentrate the ethylene gas the avocados naturally release, which is used as a signal to ripen.
+Adding a banana or an apple or two to the bag will also speed up the ripening process, as those fruits also produce ethylene.

 After ripening, an avocado should be consumed immediately, although it can be kept in the fridge for a night or two.
 Allow it to come to room temperature before eating (unless you like eating fridge-cold avocados, weirdo).